balins/balins.github.io/_posts/2021-03-04-what-every-developer-should-know-about-authentication-part-1.markdown

 As a beginner softwarer developer you probably don't care much about certificates, private keys and other things related to security of your apps.
-You just stick to good old HTTP, make sure you didn't forget to paste all of these weird `--insecure --notls --sureiwantfreebitcoins` flags, skip all warnings...
+You just stick to good old HTTP, make sure you didn't forget to paste all of these weird `--insecure --notls --ignore-certificate-errors --sure-i-want-free-bitcoins` flags, skip all warnings...

 Your main goal is just to make things work, and in this early stage **there's nothing wrong with that**!
+And... security can wait.

 # So, will I ever need to deal with this stuff?

 Then, as time passes, you start to feel that you know your favorite language in and out.
 You develop project after project — thanks to the framework you picked up.
 You know all the tools that might come handy when building your appplication.
-And you finally made it — you've got your first junior position.
+Your applications do whatatever you want them to do.
+And you've finally made it — you've got your first junior position.

 # Nothing can break the spell, right?
+First days of work.
 All of a sudden, the issue that was completely out of your interest is back with a vengeance.
 It's **authentication**.

 Hell breaks loose.
-Your brain desperately tries to get parse all of these error messages, documentation pages and StackOverflow threads.
+Your brain desperately tries to parse all these error messages, documentation pages and StackOverflow threads.
 All of these have something in common — they are flooded with some mysterious acronyms like **SSL, TLS, CA, X.509, CSR, RSA**...